karloscarweber/KonaScript/syntax.md

 ```

 ## Reserved words
 and       break     case      continue  class
 def       do        else      elseif    end
-enum
+enum      false     for       function  if
-false    for      function if       in
+in        module    nil       not       or
-local    module   nil      not      or
+repeat    return    struct    super     switch
-repeat   return   switch   then     true
+then      true      until     unless    when
-until    unless   when     while
+while

 ## Other Tokens
 +     -     *     /     %     ^     #